Politics of Thailand: Democracy post-1932

 The Communist Party of Thailand staged armed struggle in the countryside in the 1960s.
 Communist and radical ideas attracted a handful of intellectuals.
 The communist movement was seen as congruent with the independence movements in other Indochinese countries, waging war against the US.
 In response, the military junta tightened its grip.

-Student-led uprisings in October 1973 led to a new vision of liberating the country from military government for a short period.
+Student-led uprisings in October 1973 led to the collapse of the military dictatorship.
 The media received more freedom to criticize politicians and governments, while revolutionary and socialist movements became more apparent.
 The new civilian government officially shut US bases amid the fear of communist victory in the Indochinese countries in 1975.
 In 1976, Admiral Sa-ngad Chaloryu, the armed forces commander, staged a massacre and coup that brought hard-line anti-communists to power and reversed these reforms.

 At the end of the Indochina War, investment by foreign businesses helped alleviate poor infrastructure and social problems.
 The middle classes constituted only 10 per cent of the 60 million inhabitants.
 They enjoyed wealth and increasing freedom, leaving the majority poor in the rural areas and slums.

 The system of rule fluctuated between unstable civilian governments and interludes of military takeover.
 During democratic periods, the middle class in the cities ignored the poor in the rural areas.
 The media accepted bribes.
 To corrupt bureaucrats and politicians became well-accepted business practice.

 Every time a coup was staged, scapegoats or excuses were found to justify it.
 Eventually, the ensuing junta government would hand the government back to elected officials.
 As a result, there have been 18 coups and 18 constitutions in the history of Thai politics.

 From 1932, bureaucrats, generals, and businessmen have run most of the political parties.
 While the grassroots are always the target of the political parties, no grassroots party has ever led the country.
 Money seems to be the major factor in gaining power in the country.

 The Black May uprising, in 1992, lead to more reform when promulgating the 1997 constitution aiming to create checks and balance of powers between strengthened government, separately elected senators, and anti-corruption agencies.
 Administrative courts, constitutional courts, and election-control committees were established to strengthen the checks and balance of politics.

 The 2007 constitution, following Thaksin's ousting, was particularly designed to be tighter in its control of corruptions and conflicts of interests while reducing the authority of the government.
 It was repealed in the 22 May 2014 coup d'état.